SurvDiff: A Diffusion Model for Generating Synthetic Data in Survival Analysis: Related Work

-More recent work has turned to \textbf{\textit{diffusion models}}~\citep{sohl-dickstein.2015, song.2019, ho.2020, song.2021}, which recently emerged as a powerful alternative for tabular data generation and which offers improved stability and fidelity compared to adversarial or variational methods.
-A state-of-the-art method here is \textbf{TabDiff}~\citep{shi.2024}.
+More recent work has turned to \textbf{\emph{diffusion models}}~\citep{sohl-dickstein.2015, song.2019, ho.2020, song.2021}, which recently emerged as a powerful alternative for tabular data generation and which offers improved stability and fidelity compared to adversarial or variational methods.
+A state-of-the-art method here is \textbf{TabDiff}~\citep{shi.2024}, which directly builds on the earlier TabDDPM model for tabular data~\citep{kotelnikov.2023}.
 As such, diffusion models established strong baselines for synthetic tabular data and remain widely used.
 However, these methods remain general-purpose and are \emph{not} designed to (i)~handle time-to-event outcomes or (ii)~preserve censoring.
 Still, we later use the above state-of-the-art tabular diffusion model as a baseline.

-\textbf{Synthetic data generation for \textit{survival} data:} To the best of our knowledge, there is only one method tailored for survival data generation, namely, \textbf{SurvivalGAN}~\citep{norcliffe.2023}.
-The method generates the factorized distribution in stages rather than jointly.
-While it demonstrates the feasibility of using GANs for survival data, \textbf{(1)}~they often suffer from unstable training; and \textbf{(2)}~the staged design and reliance on multiple components make it more prone to error propagation.
+\textbf{Synthetic data generation for \emph{survival} data:} To the best of our knowledge, there exist only two tailored methods for survival data generation, namely, \textbf{SurvivalGAN}~\citep{norcliffe.2023} and the \textbf{Ashhad} framework~\citep{ashhad.2025}.
+Both methods generate the factorized distribution in stages rather than jointly.
+While these approaches demonstrate the feasibility of generating synthetic survival data, \textbf{(1)}~in case of SurvivalGAN, the GAN backbone is prone to mode collapse and unstable training; and \textbf{(2)}~for both methods, the staged design and reliance on multiple components make it more prone to error propagation.

-\textbf{Research gap:} To the best of our knowledge, there is \underline{no} tailored diffusion model for generating synthetic survival data (Table~\ref{tab:related_work}).
+\textbf{Research gap:} To the best of our knowledge, there is \underline{no} tailored diffusion model for generating synthetic survival data (Tab.~\ref{tab:related_work}).
 To fill this gap, we propose \survdiff, which is the first end-to-end diffusion model for that purpose and which addresses key limitations of existing baselines.